loftwah/shop.grindmodecypher.com/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 16.6.1 =
+= 16.8 =
-Release Date: July 1st, 2021
+Release Date: July 27th, 2021

-Bugfixes:

-* Fixes a bug where many Premium editor features would not work if Yoast SEO was updated to version 16.6 while Yoast SEO Premium was still on version 16.5 or lower.

-= 16.6 =
-Release Date: June 29th, 2021

-Yoast SEO 16.6 comes with a new round of improvements and fixes.
-We’ve updated the analysis to exclude sentences inside tables and table captions from the consecutive sentences assessment.
-Enjoy!
-Read more about what’s new in Yoast SEO 16.6 in [our release post](https://yoa.st/release-16-6)!
+Yoast SEO 16.8 is out today!
+This release comes with an updated readability analysis with support for two new languages: Norwegian and Slovak.
+Did you know that Yoast SEO is nearing language support for twenty languages?
+Read more about what’s new in Yoast SEO 16.8 in [our release post](https://yoa.st/release-16-8)!

 Enhancements:

-* Updates `SearchAction` schema to comply with Google's updated specification.
-* Excludes sentences inside tables and table captions from the consecutive sentences assessment.
-* Adds adjacent relative links (`rel="prev"` and `rel="next"`) for WooCommerce shop pages.
-Props to [stodorovic](https://github.com/stodorovic).
-* Adds increased compatibility for LiteSpeed web servers.
-Props to [J-Rey](https://github.com/J-Rey).
-* Adds adjacent relative links for WooCommerce shop pages.
-Props to [stodorovic](https://github.com/stodorovic).
+* Completes the readability analysis for Slovak by adding the transition words, sentence beginnings and passive voice assessments.
+* Improves keyphrase recognition in Slovak by filtering out function words such as `som`, `a`, `jedna`, `že`.
+* Completes the readability analysis for Norwegian by adding the transition words, sentence beginnings and passive voice assessments.
+* Improves keyphrase recognition in Norwegian by expanding the list of function words that are filtered out.
+* Adds the first two steps of the Premium cornerstone workout.
+* Throws a notification in the plugins page to users who have an expired subscription.
+* Improves the performance of background requests (admin-ajax calls).

 Bugfixes:

-* Fixes a bug where an error would be shown on the page overview and post overview when the website's MySQL database was run in ANSI-mode.
-Props to [stodorovic](https://github.com/stodorovic).
-* Fixes a bug where shortcodes would be removed from the Open Graph description even when they were explicitly added.
-Props to [Lomerill](https://github.com/Lomerill).
-* Fixes a bug where using the `wpseo_schema_{@type}` filter would result in a fatal error.
+* Fixes a bug where paginated static frontpages would fail to output a valid breadcrumb.
-* Fixes a bug where the last breadcrumb item was stripped in breadcrumb Schema output on subsequent pages of a static posts page.
+* Fixes a bug where the image selectors in the search appearance and social settings did not have a screen reader text.

-= 16.5 =
+= 16.7 =
-Release Date: June 15th, 2021
+Release Date: July 13th, 2021

-Yoast SEO 16.5 is out today!
-This release comes with a number of fixes and enhancements.
-For instance, easier social media settings, better understanding of the Turkish and Czech languages and improvements to the breadcrumbs schema output.
-Read all about it in [our release post](https://yoa.st/release-16-5)!
+Meet Yoast SEO 16.7!
+This release comes with extended support for headless WordPress.
+Yoast SEO comes with a REST API that developers can use to access our metadata in a headless WordPress installation.
+In Yoast SEO 16.7, we’re making more data available and also in a different format: JSON.
+Read more about what’s new in Yoast SEO 16.7 in [our release post](https://yoa.st/release-16-7)!

 Enhancements:

-* Improves passive voice recognition for Turkish.
-* Improves accuracy of the Czech passive voice assessment by separating clauses based on punctuation marks, and by expanding the list of stopwords.
-* Changes the breadcrumbs schema output so Google can understand it better.
-* Moves the social settings for the homepage from the Social > Facebook tab, to Search Appearance > General.
-* Improves the organization of the Search Appearance > General tab, with distinct collapsibles for the Title Separator, the Homepage settings and the Schema.org settings.
-* Introduces a notice to be displayed in Search Appearance > General in place of the Social settings for the Homepage when Open Graph is disabled.
-* Introduces an image validation warning for the Homepage social image and the Default social image to warn about unsupported file extensions.
-* Improves spacing, headings and toggle labels in the Search Appearance settings, and makes the forms more consistent.
-* Less is more: removes a whole bunch of ads from the Yoast SEO admin screens.
-* Optimizes subscription validations made by Premium add-ons.
-* Improves the truncation of the `primary_focus_keyword` field in the database to handle multibyte characters.
-Props to [rickhurst](https://github.com/rickhurst).
-* Introduces a partial integration of the Yoast SEO meta box in the Web Stories WordPress editor.
-Props to [swissspidy](https://github.com/swissspidy).
+* Upgrades our REST API to include individual keys/values for all of our meta tags, data and schema output.
+Read all about it in [this in-depth explanation about our REST API](https://yoa.st/rest-api).

 Bugfixes:

-* Fixes a bug where `max-image-preview:large` would be output in the robots meta tag in combination with `noimage`.
+* Fixes a bug where a database entry would be added in the indexables table every time a WooCommerce order was created.

-Other:

-* Moves the 'Force rewrite titles' toggle into a separate paper in the General Search Appearance settings.
+* Fixes a bug where the SEO optimization could run indefinitely when the database contained at least 25 faulty indexables without a permalink.
+* Fixes a bug where the Advanced section and Schema tab wouldn't be visible in the metabox for Editors.
+Props to [jordif](https://github.com/jordif).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).